Colours and colour-blindness

 We can see what this looks like to red-green colour-blind people with functions in the dichromat package:

-Colours 2 and 3, red and green for most of us, are almost indistinguishable for 5% of men.
+Colours 2 and 3, red and green for most of us, are difficult to distinguish for 5% of men.
 And if in the text or my talk I say "The red bar represents xyz..." they will not know which I am talking about.
 So: Don't refer to things only by colour.

 Here is the palette of colour-blind friendly colours proposed by Okabe and Ito: